O44T/T1-feature-extraction/data/dataset_02/README.md

 Video: Exp_0295

-Total number of frames: 13777
+Total number of frames video: 13777

-Total number of frames in dataset_02: 1992
+Total number of frames in dataset_02: 1923

+Images: images.part%.rar 9 parts.

 **Important to mention:** in this data set, zero value as angle is possible.
 There are 4 columns of angles.